-The San Biagio cake is a recipe I discovered thanks to a friend who is a food blogger, and I recommend visiting her blog La cucina di Zia Sa, a traditional dessert from an area in Mantua, Cavriana.
+The San Biagio cake is a recipe I learned about thanks to a friend of mine who is a food blogger, and I recommend visiting her blog La cucina di Zia Sa, a typical dessert from an area in Mantua, Cavriana.

-Later, it is said that during the time of the French King Louis XIII, a delegation of pastry chefs arrived at the Mantua duchy to learn new recipes to use at the palace.
+It is said that during the reign of Louis XIII, a delegation of French pastry chefs came to the Duchy of Mantua to learn the local confectionery art.

 - Difficulty: Easy